keizh/REACT-minimal-store-fakestoreapi.com/README.md

 /user/profile.

 search: This property represents the query parameters part of the URL.
 It contains the query string part of the URL, including the ? character and any query parameters.
 For example, if your URL is /user/profile?tab=posts, the search would be ?tab=posts.

+------------------------------------------------------------------------------------------------>

+Assignment 4:

+controlled elements
+Add new product component --> FORM 1:57:09
+Add new the product in the product

+npm i nanoid ; nanoid()

+alert if some field is left empty

+stroing in local storage

+retrivign data info from filtering , not relying on api request

+redirect on add product

+localStroage.setItem()
+In local storage we save everything in form of string

+---------------> ABOVE JOB DONE

+Json.parse(localStorage.getItem('product'))

+ADD Edit and Delete btn

+take care of State and local Storage together

+make "edit" component mimim the "create product" component

+do the changes and reflect in local storage and products

+EVERY_COMPONENT_THAT_USES_A_USESTATE_THAT_JUST_GOT_UPDATED_WILL_ALSO_UPDATE_ITSELF_IRRESPECTIVE_OF_WHEATHER_IT_WAS_CREATED_INSIDE_OF_IT_OR_NOT
+wHENEVER VALUE OF STATE MODIFIES OR PROP MODIFIES THE COMPONENT RE-RENDER , USECONTEXT IS ALSO KIND OF PROP ONLY RIGHT TO PREVENT PROP DRILLING.